maevadevs/Learn-SQL-Server/1-dml/01-querying-data/00-select.md

 ## `SELECT` with `ORDER BY`

+- The order of the result set from `SELECT` is not assured
 - To sort the result set based on one or more columns
 - SQL Server processes the clauses of the query in the following sequence: `FROM -> WHERE -> SELECT -> ORDER BY`